FAQ

 Autistry Studios

 Yes.
-Oak Hill School is certified by the California Department of Education as a non-public, non-sectarian school (NPS).
-Students are placed here by their public school districts, based on the decision of the student’s individualized education program (IEP) team.
-Oak Hill School contracts with numerous school districts across the region to provide these services to their students.
-And, some students are privately placed in the school.
+Oak Hill School is certified by the California Department of Education as a non-public school (NPS).
+Oak Hill School works closely with our school district partners who can refer a student based on the individualized education program (IEP).
+Oak Hill School contracts with numerous school districts across the greater Bay Area. to provide services to their students.

 Yes.
-Oak Hill students experience neurologically based challenges in the areas of speech and language, sensori-motor and social development.
+Oak Hill students experience neurologically based challenges in the areas of speech and language, sensory-motor and social development.

 These would be disorders considered to be neurodevelopmental in origin or to have neurodevelopmental consequences when they occur in infancy and childhood, and include autism and autism spectrum disorders, traumatic brain injury, and communication, speech and language disorders.